lspahija/blizzardberry/README.md

 - look through Chatbase's features and add relevant ones. e.g. they have a UI letting their users test the agents they created and see if the actions they onboarded work correctly. https://www.chatbase.co/docs/user-guides/agent/playground
 - change Google OAuth user [support email](https://console.cloud.google.com/auth/branding?inv=1&invt=Ab1jrg&project=blizzardberry) to a blizzardberry.com email [here's how to add another email](https://stackoverflow.com/questions/23105894/how-to-change-google-consent-screen-email)
 - wrap sql queries in a transaction where necessary so that if one query fails, the whole transaction is rolled back
+- if user downgrades tier or their tier expires, disable agents or actions that are over the limit of their current tier

 ## Longer Term Goals (buy maybe pull them in earlier)
 - make the agent better by using SOTA orchestration techniques - https://www.anthropic.com/engineering/built-multi-agent-research-system